 Stiftung may take the form of a family foundation in Liechtenstein, as a non-profit foundation, as an ecclesiastical foundation or for maintenance only.
-It’s forbidden to accomplish commercial objectives, unless the activities are made with intend of accomplishing the non-commercial purposes.
+It’s forbidden to accomplish commercial objectives unless the activities are made with intent of accomplishing the non-commercial purposes.

 The trusts are formed by the settler, the trustees and the beneficiaries.
 It’s not mandatory to register the trust in the Public Registry and the trust comes into existence if the deed is signed by the settler and the trustees.